|

 like paperbark maple or unusual branching habits like pagoda dogwood can

 also aid in providing winter charm.
+The

 shiny, rich mahogany bark on Prunus maackii (shown - inset is summer